Are single male migrants and their health needs neglected? If yes, then why? And if not, then who is charged with looking after their health?

 To conclude the webinar, Wafa Aftab, Researcher at the Department of Community Health Sciences at Aga Khan University, questioned; if we know that migrant health is influenced by a range of social and structural determinants, are the policies in place attentive to them?
 And if not, what is on the policy agenda?

 In host countries, the policy response is reflective of the pre-screening system which considers migrant health as the responsibility of the sending country.
 The policies that do address migrant health within the Gulf are restricted to a limited set of issues namely occupational health or infectious diseases, Wafa explained.
+It seems when it comes to single male labour migrants, their health is not top on the agenda.

 Taken together, the presentations and discussions from the first Borderings series provided an insightful overview of the globalised and structural challenges faced by labour migrants, the gaps in both research and policy for the population and the human rights implications that the gaps have.